-At more than 1000 pages, this isn’t a small book – however, it does provide comprehensive guidance on the development of “Time Triggered” (TT) embedded systems.
+At more than 1000 pages, this isn’t a small book – however, it does provide comprehensive guidance on the development of first-generation “Time Triggered” (TT) embedded systems.

 In total, PTTES contains details of more than 70 useful “design patterns”, complete with guidelines to help you apply these techniques in your own projects: full source code for all of the patterns is also included.